lucaspbordignon/rn-apple-healthkit/README.md

 # React Native Apple Healthkit
 A React Native bridge module for interacting with Apple Healthkit data.
-Checkout the [full documentation](https://github.com/terrillo/rn-apple-healthkit/tree/master/docs)

-## Installation
+## Installation (React Native >=0.40)

 Install the [rn-apple-healthkit] package from npm: